peterbaldridge/minimal-mistakes/_posts/2015-09-25-Emoji-Usage-and-Zipfs-Law.markdown

 One likely explanation is dictionary size.
 As of 2014, the Emoji language was comprised of 845 individual characters.
 By comparison, the English language has more than one million words.

-If one were to roughly apply the least-effort rule to the English language and only use 5% of the English language, they would be left with 20,000 words.
-If one were to do the same to the emoji library, they would be left with around 40 words, a subset that I think anyone would agree is too small to effectively emote with.
+If one were to roughly apply the least-effort rule to the English language and use only 5% of the English language, they would be left with 20,000 words.
+If one were to do the same to the emoji library, they would be left with around 40 words, a subset that I think most people would agree is too small to effectively emote with.
 This might explain why we see a relative over reliance on words of middle rank.

 Another way to look at the problem is through the lens of the **synonym**.
 For example, how many ways are there to say "confused" in emoji?
 Not many.
 By comparison, in the English language, there is an almost endless supply of synonyms for “confused”: “bewildered,” “befuddled,” “disoriented,” etc.